 How should I use the course?

-In this version, the course is drip-fed, so each lesson will be made available in the week when it’s set.
-Click on the Curriculum tab above (if you’re on mobile then it’s the middle one, with the little block icon) to see the course structure.
-Once you’re enrolled, if you click on one of the lessons – and it’s available – then you’ll be taken into that lesson.
+Click on the Curriculum tab above (if you’re on mobile then it’s the middle one, with the hamburger icon) to see the course structure.
+Once you’re enrolled, if you click on one of the lessonsthen you’ll be taken into that lesson.

 (The drip feed is negotiable; if the majority of participants would prefer to have the full course available to them straight away then that can be arranged.)

 The live sessions will be at 7.30pm on Monday nights, from 7th June until 16th August inclusive, and I’ll use these to recap on the previous week’s topics and answer any questions that have been submitted in relation to those lessons, and then to set work for the following week.
 Questions can be submitted – preferably by the Sunday evening – via the Facebook group or by email.

 Recordings of the live sessions will be posted inside the course for catch-up purposes, so don’t worry if you can’t make the live slot.
-All the live recordings will be left up until at least Christmas, and you will continue to be able to access the rest of the course indefinitely.
+All the live recordings will be left up until I start organising the next run of the course, and you will continue to be able to access the rest of the course indefinitely.

 In each lesson, work through the video, pausing when prompted to work out answers to the questions.
 In some cases there are accompanying handouts available for download.